After you’ve found the right freelancer or agency for your project, hiring them is simple.

 To learn more about privacy and security, click here.

-You and your freelancer can agree to new terms at any point or cancel a contract at any time and only be responsible for the hours or deliverables completed up to that point.
+You and your freelancer or agency can agree to new terms at any point or cancel a contract at any time and only be responsible for the hours or deliverables completed up to that point.
 This is another component of Upwork Payment Protection.

 To learn more about billing cycles and security periods, click here.

 Milestone are a way to break up a project by deliverable.
 They can be used to divide a larger contract into more manageable chunks work.

 To learn more about the milestone system, click here.